 Concord Academy is concerned about the health and welfare of its students.
 As a result, we require that all students have injury and sickness insurance coverage in Massachusetts.

 You must provide proof of insurance that is acceptable to Concord Academy.
 For students without adequate coverage, Concord Academy offers an insurance policy through United Health Care.
-Student Injury and Sickness Insurance information and pricing is not included in this contract, but will be sent to you in April.
-At that time, you will be required to accept or decline student injury and sickness insurance on your contract.
+You are required to accept or decline student injury and sickness insurance on your contract.

 Only one contract will be issued per student; both parents or guardians must sign it.
 Also, please make sure all appropriate boxes are checked.
 Contracts with missing signatures or checkmarks will be returned.